NHL ref's career over after hot-mic call on Preds penalty - WHIZ News

 The league on Wednesday announced that Peel “no longer will be working NHL games now or in the future.”
 The 54-year-old Peel had already made plans to retire next month.

-“Tim Peel’s conduct is in direct contraction to the adherence to that cornerstone principle that we demand from our officials and that of our fans, players coaches and all those associated with our game expect and deserve,” NHL vice president of hockey operations Colin Campbell said in a statement.
-“There is no justification for his comments no matter the context or intension.”
+“Tim Peel’s conduct is in direct contradiction to the adherence to that cornerstone principle that we demand from our officials and that of our fans, players, coaches and all those associated with our game expect and deserve,” NHL vice president of hockey operations Colin Campbell said in a statement.
+“There is no justification for his comments, no matter the context or intention.”

 The NHL determined it was Peel’s voice that was heard on the TV broadcast of the Predators home game against the Detroit Red Wings after Nashville forward Viktor Arvidsson was issued a minor tripping penalty five minutes into the second period.